Lyons Creek East Sediment Cleanup Project

 All questions / comments are reviewed by staff but we may not be able to reply to all of them.
 For inquiries not related to this project, please visit npca.ca/contact.

-A portion of Lyons Creek East is contaminated with historic sources of polychlorinated biphenyls (PCBs).
-It is the last of 14 sites identified for cleanup as part of the Niagara River RAP.
+The areas of Lyons Creek East (from the Welland Canal to Buchner Road) contain historical sources of polychlorinated biphenyls (PCBs) and is the last of 14 sites identified for cleanup as part of the Niagara River Remedial Action Plan.

-Collaborative monitoring has been ongoing for more than 15 years as part of a natural recovery approach in 2008, selected through scientific evidence and public consultation.
-Monitoring included many lines of evidence such as: sediment, water, fish, aquatic bugs, turtle eggs.
+Collaborative monitoring occurred for more than 15 years as part of a natural recovery approach, selected in 2008 through scientific evidence and public consultation.
+Monitoring included many lines of evidence such as: sediment, water, fish, aquatic bugs, and turtle eggs.
+In May 2023, partners informed the community about the need to select a different cleanup approach which required further study.

 HOW TO GET INVOLVED & PARTICIPATE: